Aerial of the ranch house photographed by Alan Nyiri

 By Michelle Hunter

 If you have ever driven through the grasslands of Sonoita, you have experienced the endless plains stretching along the major highways.
-Undoubtedly, a sight to behold –and preserve.
+Undoubtedly, a sight to behold – and preserve.
 Those highway views are just the tip of the iceberg compared to what lies deeper in the grass plains; a hidden gem of western heritage and history that lives on today through the Empire Ranch Foundation.

-Nestled perfectly in the high Sonoran Desert of the Las Cienegas National Conservation Area (LCNCA), The Empire Ranch is positioned just 50 miles southeast of Tucson, and 10 miles north of Sonoita.
+Nestled perfectly in the high Sonoran Desert of the Las Cienegas National Conservation Area (LCNCA), the Empire Ranch is positioned just 50 miles southeast of Tucson and 10 miles north of Sonoita.

 Plans of the residential suburban neighborhood the GAC had for the Empire in the 70s.